Packaging Engineering Technician (Optional Co-op)

 - Long hair must be tied back

-Any additional personal protective equipment requirements will be provided by the faculty responsible for the delivery of each course.
-Faculty and staff will monitor the student's compliance with college and class specific safety requirements and may restrict access to the shops if safety policy and requirements are not followed.
+Students are required to comply with all additional safety and access requirements, protocols, and rules that are communicated by faculty, staff, and campus signage for the protection of persons and property.
+Faculty and staff will monitor the student's compliance with college and class-specific access and safety requirements and may restrict access to the shops if safety policy and requirements are not followed.

 Use of Electronic Devices in Classrooms and Labs